Call for Laidlaw Scholarship project proposals

 - the chance for you, your students and the department to be featured in profile-raising opportunities during the programme; and

-Many colleagues have already experienced the considerable benefits from taking part in the project.
+Many colleagues have already experienced considerable benefits from taking part in the project.

-Information drop-in sessions are being held in November.
+Information drop-in sessions are being held in October and November.

-Guidance notes are available for completing the form, but please contact Rebecca for help or advice who, together with a full list of Faculty representatives, will be able to support you through the process.Posted in: University news
+Guidance notes are available for completing the form, but please contact Rebecca Shaw for help or advice who, together with a full list of faculty representatives, will be able to support you through the process.Posted in: University news